Strawberry Ice Cream Pie with Corn CrustIcon of a printer

 Take the speed down to low and add the dry ingredients.
 Mix just until the dough comes together, and for no longer than 60 seconds.
 Scrape down the sides of the bowl with a spatula.

-Scoop the cookie dough with cookie scoop or spoon into ping pong ball-sized rounds.
+Scoop the cookie dough with a scoop or spoon into ping pong ball sized rounds.
 Arrange cookie dough 3-4 inches apart from one another on a lined baking tray.
-Bake the corn cookies at 375 degrees fahrenheit for 10-15 minutes.
+Bake the corn cookies at 375oF for 10-15 minutes.

 Cool the cookies completely on the sheet pan before transforming into corn cookie crush or transferring to an air-tight container for storage.
 At room temperature, corn cookies will keep fresh for five days.
 In the freezer, they’ll stay fresh for a month.

 You can buy freeze dried corn online (amazon.com, justtomatoes.com or milkbarstore.com) or at Whole Foods and other specialty food stores.
 If you can only find freeze dried corn kernels, no problem!
 Grind them down to powder in a food processor, blender or spice grinder.

 Is the corn cookie too crazy for you?
 Any cookie or wafer will do great here – chocolate chip, chocolate wafers or even peanut butter!
 It’s an easy one-for-one substitution.

 Get a picture perfect slice of ice cream pie by removing the pie from the pie tin entirely straight out of the freezer – it should pop out with ease!
 Slice while still frozen solid with the sharpest knife in your kitchen, wiping the blade clean with each cut.